creativetimofficial/vue-material-kit/README.md

 ## Documentation
-The documentation for the Material Kit is hosted at our [website](https://demos.creative-tim.com/vue-material-kit/documentation).
+The documentation for the Vue Material Kit is hosted at our [website](https://demos.creative-tim.com/vue-material-kit/documentation).

 ## File Structure